 How Long Can a Fish Live with Neon Tetra Disease?

 How long does neon tetra disease take to kill?
-Neon Tetra Disease can seriously threaten the health and lifespan of fish in an aquarium.
+Neon fish Disease can seriously threaten the health and lifespan of fish in an aquarium.
 When spores enter the fish, the disease can quickly spread through a tank, affecting many fish species.

 Swimming becomes difficult, and fish may exhibit pale coloration expands and areas along the spine.
 This disease is usually the first thing aquarists notice, generally starting within weeks of introducing infected fish.